ml-struct-bio/cryodrgn/README.md

       --domain {hartley,fourier}
       --l-extent L_EXTENT   Coordinate lattice size

-Example usage:
+**Example usage:**

-To generate a volume, `reconstruct.mrc` at a single value of the latent variable, `ZVALUE`:
+To generate a volume at a single value of the latent variable:

     $ cryodrgn eval_vol [YOUR_WORKDIR]/weights.pkl --config [YOUR_WORKDIR]/config.pkl -z ZVALUE -o reconstruct.mrc